Study Reveals First Snapshot of Global Experiences with Water Insecurity

 Read the policy research brief on the study’s findings.

 Sera Young is associate professor of anthropology and global health and an IPR fellow.
-Hilary Bethancourt is assistant research professor in anthropology and at IPR.
+Hilary Bethancourt is research assistant professor in anthropology and at IPR.

 Photo credit: iStock